TricolorHen061/bwbdocs/docs/index.rst

 Welcome
 ########

-Welcome to the official documentation for Bad Word Blocker, an advanced filtering Discord bot.
+Welcome to the official documentation for Bad Word Blocker.
 Here, you can learn how to use it.

 .. toctree::